MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Out-String.md

 ### -Stream

-By default, the strings for each object are accumulated and sent as a single string.
-The **Stream** parameter indicates that the cmdlet sends a separate string for each item of an input object.
-The exception is when the item is a multiline string.
-In that case, the multiline string is output as a single object.
+By default, when multiple objects are passed to `Out-String` the strings for each object are accumulated and sent as a single multiline string.

+When the **Stream** parameter is used, the cmdlet outputs a separate string for each input object.

 ```yaml
 Type: System.Management.Automation.SwitchParameter